-- Assessment is the process of collecting evidence and making judgments about the extent to which students have achieved the intended learning outcomes of a course. - 2.
+- 1. Assessment is the process of collecting evidence and making judgments about the extent to which students have achieved the intended learning outcomes of a course.
+Assessment tasks will be designed and reviewed to ensure their validity and reliability in measuring achievement of learning outcomes.
+Moderation processes will be applied across assessors and campuses to ensure consistency and fairness in grading. - 2.
 SCEI-HE uses various types of assessment.
-For each unit within each course, the final grade for a student is determined from the student's performance in all of the assessment's tasks for the unit. - Assessment at SCEI-HE is undertaken to: - 3.1 provide feedback to students on the effectiveness of their learning as they progress through their course; - 3.2 provide evidence for industry bodies and employers that students have attained a defined level of understanding of the unit content; - 3.3 provide an indicator for the lecturer, Course Coordinator and Academic Director of the effectiveness of teaching delivery; - 3.4 provide an indicator of any need for intervention and/or support; and - 3.5 provide benchmarks for the Academic and Corporate Boards on the effectiveness of teaching and learning in SCEI-HE's programs. - The following are the principles which apply to assessment and for processes of assessment at SCEI-HE: - 4.1 Assessment will be designed to measure: - 4.1.1 the achievements of students against defined learning objectives; - 4.1.2 to promote learning; and - 4.1.3 as early formative assessment to provide opportunities to students to improve their performance. - 4.2 The assessment processes for each unit will be provided in the unit outline. - 4.3 Every unit will be assessed using at least 2 different assessment methods. - 4.4 Assessment methods and the criteria by which assessments are judged will be explicit, appropriately defined, and based on academic achievement. - 4.5 Assessment will be fair. - 4.6 Assessment will not discriminate on grounds which are irrelevant to the achievement of the unit objectives. - 4.7 Feedback following assessment will be informative, constructive, and timely - 4.8 Grading processes will be transparent and reflect the extent to which each student has achieved the assessable objectives stated for the unit. - Various types of assessment are used at SCEI-HE to make a considered determination about whether or not students have achieved the learning outcomes for each unit.
-Assessment tasks may include (not an exhaustive list):
+For each unit within each course, the final grade for a student is determined from the student's performance in all of the assessment's tasks for the unit. - 3.
+Assessment at SCEI-HE is undertaken to: - 3.1 provide feedback to students on the effectiveness of their learning as they progress through their course; - 3.2 provide evidence for industry bodies and employers that students have attained a defined level of understanding of the unit content; - 3.3 provide an indicator for the lecturer, Course Coordinator and Academic Director of the effectiveness of teaching delivery; - 3.4 provide an indicator of any need for intervention and/or support; and - 3.5 provide benchmarks for the Academic and Corporate Boards on the effectiveness of teaching and learning in SCEI-HE's programs.

+4. The following are the principles which apply to assessment and for processes of assessment at SCEI-HE:

+- 4.1 Assessment will be designed to measure: - 4.1.1 the achievements of students against defined learning objectives; - 4.1.2 to promote learning; and - 4.1.3 as early formative assessment to provide opportunities to students to improve their performance. - 4.2 The assessment processes for each unit will be provided in the unit outline. - 4.3 Every unit will be assessed using at least 2 different assessment methods. - 4.4 Assessment methods and the criteria by which assessments are judged will be explicit, appropriately defined, and based on academic achievement. - 4.5 Assessment will be fair. - 4.6 Assessment will not discriminate on grounds which are irrelevant to the achievement of the unit objectives. - 4.7 All assessments must comply with the Academic Misconduct Policy and Procedure (HEPP02).
+Students are required to uphold academic integrity throughout the assessment process. - 4.8 Feedback following assessment will be informative, constructive, and timely - 4.9 Grading processes will be transparent and reflect the extent to which each student has achieved the assessable objectives stated for the unit.
+Assessment and grading standards will be maintained equitably across all cohorts, locations, and delivery modes.
+Equivalence will be supported through standardised rubrics, assessment mapping, and moderation processes.